How to Install LibreOffice on Ubuntu Linux

 This guide focuses on installing LibreOffice directly from the Ubuntu repositories, ensuring you get the latest stable version, often LibreOffice 7.6 or later, with minimal fuss.

-You’ll find it includes Writer for word processing, Calc for spreadsheets, and Impress for presentations, among other useful applications.
+LibreOffice includes several useful applications for your computer.
+These applications consist of Writer for word processing, Calc for spreadsheets, and Impress for presentations, among others.

 Open the Ubuntu Software Center, search for LibreOffice, and click install.
 Alternatively, use the terminal with the command sudo snap install libreoffice.